iuttkarshh0409/habit-tracker/README.md

 ### Streak
 - Measures consecutive completed days up to today
-- Resets automatically when a day is missed
+- Automatically resets when a day is missed

 ### Consistency Percentage
-- Measures habit completion over the last 30 days
+- Completion rate over a selected window (7 or 30 days)

 **Formula**
 ```
 (Completed Days ÷ Total Days) × 100
 ```

-Provides a more realistic picture of long-term behavior.
+This provides a more realistic view of behavior than streaks alone.

-This dual-metric approach avoids over-reliance on streaks alone.
+### Insights
+- Generated only when sufficient data exists
+- Suppressed when patterns are weak or inconclusive
+- Always accompanied by transparent explanations

 ---

 ## ▶️ Running the Project Locally

-1. Clone the repository
+Clone the repository:
 ```
 git clone <repo-url>
 cd habit-tracker
 ```

-2. Install dependencies
+Install dependencies:
 ```
 pip install -r requirements.txt
 ```

-3. Run the app
+Run the application:
 ```
 streamlit run app.py
 ```